- 126.96.36.199 Taxpayer Advocate Service (TAS)

 First Name - (Part I, Line 1) – This is a 40 position field.
 The valid characters are alpha (a-z).
 This field must be completed.

 Permanent Residence Address (foreign) - (Part I, Line 4) –The permanent residence address consists of two lines (no P.O.
 Box allowed).
 Each line or field accepts up to 40 characters.
 The valid characters are alpha (a-z), numeric (0-9), period (.), apostrophe ('), slash (/), percent in lieu of in care of (%), pound (#), and "blank space" .
 Only one line (field) must be completed.

-City (domestic or foreign): The City field is a 40 position field.
+City ( foreign): The City field is a 40 position field.
 The valid characters are alphas (a-z).
 This field must be completed.
 Enter the foreign city name here (omitting this will cause a field validation error).

 Province Name - The Province name is a 40 position field.
 The valid characters are alphas (a-z), numeric (0-9), period (.), slash (/), hyphen (-), apostrophe ('), and "blank" .
 This field is not required for a U.S. address.

-Country Name - The country name is a 40 position field (a drop down menu with the country name and code is available for use by depressing <CTRL L>).
+Country Name - The country name is a 40 position field that is accessible by a drop down menu.
 This field must be completed, if the State Code field is blank.